byteverse/chronos/README.markdown

   * Chronos provides 'Unbox' instances for working with unboxed vectors.
   * Chronos provides 'Prim' instances for working with byte arrays/primitive arrays.
   * Chronos uses normal non-overloaded haskell functions for encoding and decoding time.
-It provides <http://hackage.haskell.org/package/attoparsec attoparsec> parsers for both 'Text' and
+It provides [http://hackage.haskell.org/package/attoparsec](attoparsec) parsers for both 'Text' and
     'ByteString'.
 Additionally, Chronos provides functions for
     encoding time to 'Text' or 'ByteString'.
-The http://hackage.haskell.org/package/time time> library accomplishes these with the
+The [http://hackage.haskell.org/package/time](time) library accomplishes these with the
-    <http://hackage.haskell.org/package/chronos-1.0.5/docs/Data-Time-Format.html Data.Time.Format> module, which uses UNIX-style datetime
+    [http://hackage.haskell.org/package/time-1.9.3/docs/Data-Time-Format.html](Data.Time.Format) module, which uses UNIX-style datetime
     format strings.
 The approach taken by Chronos is faster and catches more mistakes at compile time, at the cost of being less expressive.